Skip to main content

 However, that's not how you want it to look in your output.

-Now, when you convert your file, the output contains the merged cells with the proper layout.
+Now, when you convert your file, the output will contain the merged cells with the proper layout.

 Did this answer your question?